ldsands/UsefulCodeSnippets/programming_languages/python/python_install.md

     exec "$SHELL"
     ```

-- once you have poetry installed you can use it with the pyenv-virtualenv environments
+- Once you have poetry installed you can use it with the pyenv-virtualenv environments
     - `poetry install` will install everything that is required (and specified by the poetry pyproject.toml) it will also create a poetry.lock file which will not allow for updating manually thus avoiding a lot of incompatibility headaches.
 Also if you've used poetry to install the dependencies in a pyenv-virtualenv environment then you'll need to activate it by entering `poetry shell` into the command line.
-    - if you create a virtual environment just using poetry you can remove it by using this command `poetry env remove envname`
+    - If you create a virtual environment just using poetry you can remove it by using this command `poetry env remove envname`
-    - if you're using a global environment you will have to do the poetry install from the location of the pyproject.toml file for it to work
+    - If you're using a global environment you will have to do the poetry install from the location of the pyproject.toml file for it to work

     ```zsh
     # poetry used with pyenv virtualenv while having a virtual environment activated